-An example of the computation of S_o for robust diagnostic experiments with the ORCA2 model is provided in the tradmp.F90 module (subroutines dtacof and cofdis which compute the coefficient and the distance to the bathymetry, respectively).
+An example of the computation of $\gamma$ for a robust diagnostic experiment with the ORCA2 model is provided in the tradmp.F90 module (subroutines dtacof and cofdis which compute the coefficient and the distance to the bathymetry, respectively).
 These routines are provided as examples and can be customised by the user.